Why Crimea Could Turn into Russia’s Next Jihadist Hotbed

-Turkey, which has historic hegemonic ambitions over the peninsula, is monitoring very closely the situation because it is trying to gain greater influence over Turkic peoples.
-Furthermore, some factors indicate that Crimea could turn into Russia’s next Islamist hotbed.
+Turkey, which has historic hegemonic ambitions over the peninsula, is monitoring the situation very closely, because it is trying to gain greater influence over Turkic peoples.
+Some factors indicate that Crimea could turn into Russia’s next Islamist hotbed.

 The Tatars after the annexation

-Tatars, which make up between 15% of Crimea’s population, did not welcome warmly Russia’s annexation as they still remember a centuries-long mistreatment based on segregation, discrimination and forced population transfers.
+Tatars, which count for up to 15% of Crimea’s population, did not welcome warmly Russia’s annexation as they still remember a centuries-long mistreatment based on segregation, discrimination and forced population transfers.
 They largely boycotted the popular referendum held after the occupation to decide the destiny of the peninsula and the vast majority did not renounce to Ukrainian citizenship.

 Russian authorities started a crackdown against the minority’s institutions and groups, targeting the main leaders and putting under control mosques and Islamic schools with the alleged goal of fighting political and religious extremism.

 More than 20,000 Tatars fled Crimea and found refuge mostly in Ukraine and Turkey because they feared persecution.
 Some of them were able to escape by belonging to Hizb-ut-Tahrir (HT), a London-based religious organisation aiming at uniting Muslims from all over the world into a caliphate and convert non-Muslims through large-scale proselytism.
 HT operates legally and freely in more than 50 countries, including Ukraine and the United States, but Russia listed it as a terrorist group in 2003.

 Despite the outlawing, HT keeps working underground in the country as shown by the numerous police operations that have taken place over the years.
 More recently, HT has been accused of plotting terrorist attacks and recruiting foreign fighters to be sent in Syria.
 It is noteworthy that most of the operations are focused in the Turkic-majority republic of Tatarstan.